partario/comparison-parser/README.md

 ## Value part
 Recognized value types:
 - number: integer or floating point, signed or unsigned.
 No commas are allowed, and no leading zeroes.
-- a string.
-All strings start and end with a double-quote (") character.
+- string: All strings start and end with a double-quote (") character.
 Double-quote characters inside the string are escaped with a backslash; backslashes inside the string are also escaped with a backslash.
 Whitespace inside the string value is preserved.
 - null: the literal text "null" (without quotes) is used for the value.

 ## Comparison operator part